What Are the Work Permit Rules in Southwestern Europe in 2025?

 Do Non-Europeans Need a Permit to Work in Europe?

-Nationals of the EU can work anywhere in the European Union without a visa; however, non-EU citizens must have a work permit to work in Southern Europe.
+EU nationals can work anywhere in the European Union without a visa; however, non-EU citizens must have a work permit to work in Southwestern Europe.

 General Requirements

-While visa requirements vary per country, South European nations share common criteria for work permit applications:
+While visa requirements vary per country, Southwestern European nations share common criteria for work permit applications:

-What Is the Work Permit Application Duration in Southern Europe?
+What Is the Work Permit Application Duration in Southwestern Europe?

 | Country | Work Permit Application Duration |